 Upon request, the Board will grant 20 days of paid leave of absence per year to a trustee of the III.
-Municipal Retirement Fund in accordance with State law.
+Municipal Retirement Fund in accordance with 105 ILCS 5/24-6.3.

 Other Leaves

 Educational support personnel receive the following leaves on the same terms and conditions granted professional personnel in Board policy 5:250, Leaves of Absence: